publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch36/m__us_usc_t22_s2602.md

     This chapter, referred to in text, was in the original “this Act”, meaning [Pub.
 L. 87–510][/us/pl/87/510], June 28, 1962, [76 Stat.
 121][/us/stat/76/121], as amended, known as the Migration and Refugee Assistance Act of 1962, which enacted this chapter, amended [section 1104 of Title 8][/us/usc/t8/s1104], Aliens and Nationality, repealed sections 1925(a), (c), (d), and 1951(c) of this title, enacted a provision set out as a note under [section 2601 of this title][/us/usc/t22/s2601], and amended a provision set out as a note under [section 1182 of Title 8][/us/usc/t8/s1182].
 For complete classification of this Act to the Code, see Short Title note set out under [section 2601 of this title][/us/usc/t22/s2601] and Tables.

     The Renegotiation Act of 1951, as amended, referred to in subsec. (b), is [act Mar.
 23, 1951, ch.
 15][/us/act/1951-03-23/ch15], [65 Stat.
-7][/us/stat/65/7], as amended, which was classified principally to section 1211 et seq. of Title 50, Appendix, War and National Defense, prior to its omission from the Code.
-See Codification note preceding [section 1211 of Title 50][/us/usc/t50/s1211], Appendix.
+7][/us/stat/65/7], which was classified principally to section 1211 et seq. of the former Appendix to Title 50, War and National Defense, prior to its omission from the Code.

 ----------